 If you are not able to fix the problem yourself, you will need to call a professional technician.
 Here at Tiger Heating and Air, we have experienced air conditioning technicians who can handle repairs on any type or model of cooling system.
 Call us anytime for quick service at (361) 852-4450.
 We are even available for 24/7 emergency A/C service.

 You need to first realize that your air conditioning system naturally is creating water.
 How?
 As it works hard to cool and dehumidify your entire house, moisture is pulled from the air and collects inside the AC system.
 All that water gathers into a drain pan then goes down a drain line.

 Before anyone can fix the cause of this leak, we need to determine what exactly is causing it.
-Water dripping from you’re A/C could happen due to a few different reasons.
+Water dripping from your air conditioner could happen due to a few different reasons.
 Many of them do require a professional cooling company to fix.
 Some can be attempted by homeowners who feel confident in doing some more complicated home repair tasks.

 If you try some of the basic troubleshooting steps and they don’t solve the leak, schedule a service call with Tiger and we will come out to determine the cause of the problem and get it fixed.